 - This is because they are spacious which allows children to move around freely.

 - If you and your family are into fishing then pontoon boats are the perfect boat for that!
-There is a lot of storage space for your fishing gear as well as space for a cooler, towels, and other necessities for the day.
+There is plenty of storage space for your fishing gear as well as space for a cooler, towels, safety equipment, and other accessories for the day.

 ● Great for Beginners